Nziie-Development/website/docs/showcase/hys-preview.md

 ---
-title: 🔜 Moderation v3
+title: 🌟 HelpYourServer (Preview)
-description: Moderation v3 offers a user-friendly and feature-rich moderation system with prefix commands, making it a valuable tool for effortlessly overseeing and managing your server.
-Statistics to track a moderator's career, new and improved cases system, message customization, appeals, command argument flags, and much more.
+description: HelpYourServer is a  user-friendly, feature-rich, highly customizable moderation bot with (customizable) prefix commands, making it a valuable tool for effortlessly overseeing and managing your server.
+Statistics to track moderators' careers, new and improved cases system, message customization, appeals, custom punishments, mod logging, command argument flags, and much more.
 sidebar_position: 1
 ---
 import {